 Will I have water and sewer service during the construction?

 Water service generally is not affected when the sewer mains are replaced in your neighborhood.
 If the water main that serves your home is being replaced, you will be notified in advance of any non-emergency service outages.
 Service to homes is temporarily shut down at the start of construction so crews can bypass the old main that is being replaced.
 There will also be a temporary service shutdown when the new main is reconnected at the end of construction.
 During construction, your household water will be supplied by temporary pipes called "high-lines."

 What are high-lines?

-How long will the Group Job in my neighborhood last?
+How long will the Group Job or rehabilitation project in my neighborhood last?

 Once the new sewer main, laterals and clean-outs have been installed and connected, the trenches are filled, compacted, and a temporary paving is installed on top.
 Approximately four to six weeks later, the sewer mains are further evaluated by a video camera to make sure there is no sagging and/or settling or debris inside.
 Once the sewer main passes the tests, a permanent concrete cap is poured to cover the trench.

 The water main is replaced weeks or even months after the sewer main has been replaced.
 Once the high-lines are connected to water meters, a loop of water mains in the neighborhood is isolated and plugged.
 A new trench is dug so the old mains can be removed and replaced.
 As each section of water main is replaced, the trench is covered, compacted, and capped with temporary paving.
 Once the entire loop of water mains has been replaced, the mains are pressure-tested and sanitized before the individual water services are re-connected to the water meters.
 A new, larger water meter box will be installed.
 The temporary caps on the trenches are then removed and the permanent street repairs are performed.

 Can the water main and the sewer main on my street be replaced at the same time?